 Rainfall’s effect is not as obvious in northern New Mexico, but it continues to increase rabbit preference for forbs and grasses.
 Rabbits feed mostly on grasses and other green vegetation in summer.
 They add buds, bark, and small twigs in winter.

 Rabbits in all areas prefer green vegetation when available.
 Agricultural crops are especially attractive when natural vegetation is low in moisture content.
 When green vegetation is not available, rabbits can damage ornamental and fruit trees by browsing or girdling.

-Where food and shelter are both available in one place, the jackrabbits only move around locally.
+Where food and shelter are both available in one place, jackrabbits only move around locally.
 When food and shelter are separated, a morning and evening movement can be observed.
 Daily movements of 1 or 2 miles each way are fairly common for jackrabbits.
 In dry seasons, 10-mile round trips from desert to alfalfa fields have been reported.
-However, cottontail rabbits spend their lives in smaller areas generally of 10 acres or less.
+Cottontails, however, spend their lives in smaller areas generally of 10 acres or less.

 Jackrabbits and cottontails are considered nongame animals in New Mexico and are not protected by state game laws.

 The white-sided jackrabbit (Lepus callotis) occurs in the southwestern corner of New Mexico and is listed by the state of New Mexico as a threatened species.
 While looking similar to the black-tailed jackrabbit, the white-sided jackrabbit is stockier and conspicuously white along the sides of its body.
 If you are experiencing problems from this species please contact New Mexico Department of Game and Fish for assistance.